 Exploring the landscape of moving pictures.
 Because movies come and go, theaters rise and fall, and the audience has to be in place.

-Going forward, Mapping Movies will tap the power of ERMA to enhance the project’s commitment to mapping as a heuristic process of research and learning.
-Rather than producing finished maps or closed narratives, the site seeks to create space for diverse users to collaborate, exchange data, and interact with multiple information streams in an open-ended way.
+Mapping Movies is committed to a vision of mapping as a heuristic process of research and learning.
+Rather than producing finished maps or closed narratives, the site seeks to create space for users to explore shared data and interact with multiple information streams in an open-ended way.
 Designed to stimulate new research and encourage serendipitous discovery, the project will incorporate a wide mix of historical artifacts and spatial data from both formal and vernacular sources.
 These materials will reflect the perspectives of multiple spatial locations and social experiences that together constitute a people’s history of movies.